 ONE Mexican culture course (same for everyone)

 All courses are taught by faculty at the Ollin Tlahtoalli Centro de Lenguas y Cultura except SPAN 363 and SPAN 399 which are taught by Professor Potowski.
-All Spanish courses also collaborate on an academic project with a group of college students studying to become English teachers at the local university, Universidad Autónoma Benito Juárez de Oaxaca.

 We take field trips every Saturday to local sites of archeological and cultural interest, including Monte Albán, Hierve el Agua, and visits with local communities.